-# The ongoing charges figure is an annualized ongoing charges incurred by the Sub-Fund from 1 August 2018 to 31 January 2019 based on the information in the latest interim report.
+#The ongoing charges figure is the ongoing charges incurred by the Sub-Fund for the year ended 31 July 2019 based on the information in the latest annual report.
 It represents the sum of ongoing expenses chargeable expressed as a percentage of the average net asset value of the Unit class for the corresponding period.
 This figure may vary from year to year.

 + The ongoing charges figure will be capped at 2.90% of the average net asset value of the Sub-Fund over a 12-month period.
 Any ongoing expenses in excess of 2.90% will be borne by the Manager.
 For the avoidance of doubt, any performance fee payable to the Manager is excluded from this cap.
 Where the performance fee is levied, the component in the ongoing charges figure which does not include performance fee will be capped at the percentage stated above.

 If there is any change to the cap on ongoing charges, the Manager shall provide at least one month’s prior written notice to investors and obtain the SFC’s prior approval (where applicable).